Meta Ads vs Google Demand Gen for Ecommerce: Which Channel Drives Better ROI?

 Final Thoughts

-Platform Comparable metrics give marketers a clearer, fairer view of how Google Demand Gen performs alongside Meta Ads.
-By incorporating these insights into reporting and strategy, you can make smarter, more confident decisions — whether adjusting budgets, optimizing campaigns, or planning cross-channel growth.
+Platform Comparable metrics give marketers a clearer and more accurate view of Google Demand Gen performance when measured alongside Meta Ads (Facebook and Instagram Ads).
+By incorporating these metrics into your cross-channel reporting and optimization strategy, you can make more informed, data-driven decisions – whether that means reallocating budgets, optimizing campaign structure, or planning scalable multi-channel growth.

 Get in touch